shockwaveHe/Robot-Trains-Robot/README.md

 Run Flush Knee ESC from the "Run and Debug" panel.

 ## Actuation
+### MightyZap linear actuators

-- MightyZap: Update the firmware if you cannot search the motor.
+Update the firmware if you cannot search the motor.

+### Sunny Sky Brushless motors

+1. Check the cables first
+1. Unscrew the panel support and calibrate the motor.
+Make sure the pole pairs are 12.
+1. Run `toddlerbot/actuation/sunny_sky/sunny_sky_control.py` as a unit test

-## TODO
+## Features to add

 ### Export the environment
 Will remove this later.